frankskol/ResultPredictor/README.md

   - Individual predictions
   - Accuracies
   - Best classifiers

+# Requirements
+ Your python interpreter needs sklearn and numpy to use this function

 # todo
   - Make it possible to configure the classifiers via optional arguments
   - Increase documentation